 9. Just eat healthy foods and you'll lose weight

-Fruit juice is a another major trap; dietitians tell CHOICE that many people don’t realise a large, freshly prepared juice may contain 1000kJ – as many as in three or four pieces of fruit – yet without the fibre found in fruit it is not as filling, so they keep drinking it.
-Many people also don’t realise that while juice contains more nutrients than fizzy drinks or beer, its energy content is similar.
+Fruit juice is a another major trap; dietitians tell us that many people don't realise a large, freshly prepared juice may contain 1000kJ – as many as in three or four pieces of fruit – yet without the fibre content of whole fruit it's not as filling, so you keep drinking it.
+Many people also don't realise that while juice contains more nutrients than fizzy drinks or beer, its energy content is similar.

 Bottom line: Keep a food diary noting kilojoule counts, so you know how many you're consuming.